Inheritance in India is Economic Power

 Transfer of Inherited Assets in India - Part III - "Judicial Settlement" or Settlement

 Precap: Part I and Part II was roadmap of transfer of inherited assets and transfer by mutual agreement.
-Part III of this article shall focus on court process for transfer of assets of the deceased owner.
-Inheritance is a legal right of all heirs, which cannot be taken away without due process of law.
+Part III of this article shall focus on court process for transfer of assets of the deceased owner. d Inheritance is a legal right of all heirs, which cannot be taken away without due process of law.
 If heirs are unable to agree on transfer of assets, they may seek court intervention to distribute assets.
-“Judicial Settlement of Estate” is a process when distribution and
+“Judicial Settlement of Estate” is a proc